c-freeman/StringSightFirmware/README.md

 Then you'll want to follow [this](https://docs.rakwireless.com/Knowledge-Hub/Learn/Board-Support-Package-Installation-in-PlatformIO/) guide to setup Platform IO and install the necessary files for _LoRaWan-RAK4630.h_.
 If the link in step 6 is broken, use [this](https://github.com/RAKWireless/WisBlock) one.

-> NOTE: I have found that the wiscore files may need to be re-copied after an update to PIO.
+> NOTE: Kalina has found that the wiscore files may need to be re-copied after an update to PIO.

 Then depending on what you're doing you can either: